Compatibility complexes of overdetermined PDEs of finite type, with applications to the Killing equation: Introduction

 In this work, we are interested in the problem of explicitly constructing complete (or generating) sets of local gauge-invariant observables on spacetime backgrounds of physical interest.
 Completeness refers to the ability to express any local gauge-invariant observable in terms of linear combinations of derivatives of a given set.
 For technical reasons~\cite{kh-peierls, kh-calabi}, it also becomes important to identify complete sets of differential relations between them, complete sets of differential relations between these differential relations, and so on.
-Phrased in mathematical terms, given a background metric $g$, we are interested in constructing a (full) compatibility complex for the corresponding Killing operator $K[v]$, where \emph{full} refers to the continuation of the sequence of differential relations until it terminates (becomes identically zero), a property that is usually required implicitly.
+For instance, once a complete set of local gauge-invariant observables is known, the complete set of differential relations between them may allow us to reduce the number of independent invariants at the price of integrating some differential equations (if any sufficiently simple ones can be identified among the differential relations).
+This is the way in which Teukolsky-Starobinsky identities are used to relate the Teukolsky scalars to other invariants on the Kerr background~\cite{whiting-price, ab-kerr}.
+Also, the differential relations among invariants may play a role in the construction of a wave equation satisfied by the invariants, just as the Bianchi identities $\nabla_{[a}F_{bc]}=0$ play a role in obtaining the wave equation for the Maxwell tensor $F_{bc} = \nabla_{[a} A_{b]}$ (whose components constitute a complete set of invariants in electrodynamics).
+For linearized gravity on maximally symmetric spaces, this idea was used in~\cite{kh-calabi} to identify wave equations satisfied by the invariants, the differential relations between them, as well as all higher differential relations.
+Finally, knowledge of all the higher differential relations has interesting applications to the analysis of the symplectic and Poisson structures on the space of solutions of linearized gravity~\cite{kh-peierls} \cite[Sec.5]{kh-calabi}.
+Thus, phrased in mathematical terms, given a background metric $g$, we are interested in constructing a (full) compatibility complex for the corresponding Killing operator $K[v]$, where \emph{full} refers to the continuation of the sequence of differential relations until it terminates (becomes identically zero), a property that is usually required implicitly.

 An unfortunate aspect of the study of local gauge-invariant observables $O[h]$ is that their structure depends strongly on the background metric $g$, since the Killing operator $K[v]$, which determines the structure of gauge-equivalence classes, depends on $g$ in an essential way.
 Thus, in principle, this problem needs to be attacked anew for each background metric of interest.
 Unfortunately, a full solution (a complete set of gauge-invariants, relations between them, etc.)\ can be found in the literature only in very few cases, even if we restrict ourselves only to the construction of complete sets of gauge-invariants (and not relations between them, etc.).
 To our knowledge, the full Killing compatibility complex is known only for flat (Minkowski) and constant curvature (de~Sitter or anti-de~Sitter) spacetimes~\cite{kh-calabi}.
 In principle, the methods of~\cite{gg83, gg88} could have been used to generate the compatibility complex on locally symmetric spacetimes (those with a covariantly constant Riemann tensor), but to our knowledge they have never been explicitly elaborated in the Lorentzian setting~\cite{cahen-wallach}.
 In addition, complete sets of local gauge-invariant observables are known only for cosmological (inflationary FLRW) spacetimes in any dimension, due to the recent construction in~\cite{fhh, cdk, fhk}, and for the $4$-dimensional Kerr black hole, as recently highlighted in~\cite{ab-kerr}.
 Full proofs of the results announced in~\cite{ab-kerr} will appear in~\cite{aabkw} and will be based on the methods to be presented in this work.